Pescadero, California: Pescadero Marsh

 Located at the confluence of Pescadero Creek and Butano Creek, the area known as Pescadero Marsh has for decades been a thriving habitat for both migratory and native wildlife.
-Besides being a refuge and nesting ground for wintering waterfowl, the Marsh is a critical spawning area and nursery for coho salmon, steelhead trout, tidewater goby, and many other threatened or endangered fish, amphibian, and reptile species.
+Besides being a refuge and nesting ground for wintering waterfowl, the Marsh is a critical spawning area and nursery for coho salmon, steelhead trout, tidewater goby, and many other threatened or endangered fish, amphibian, crustacean and reptile species.

 Due to many causes, both natural and man-made, the health of Pescadero Marsh is deteriorating rapidly.
 Anoxic water conditions result in annual "die-offs" of hundreds of juvenile fish, crabs, and other species.
 As water levels fluctuate, many species are cut off from supportive habitat, and the entire eco-system degrades.

-Since 1998 concerned citizens and other wildlife agencies have repeatedly asked California State Parks to take immediate corrective action.
-The Parks department has moved to request further studies.
+Since 1998, concerned citizens and other wildlife agencies have repeatedly asked California State Parks to take immediate corrective action.
+The state parks department has moved to request further studies.
 Meanwhile, native species populations in the marsh have reached critically low levels.
-According to a study by Dr. Jerry Smith, San Jose State Professor, estimates in 1985 showed that 10,000 steelhead were rearing in the lagoon.
+According to a study by San Jose State University professor Jerry Smith, estimates in 1985 showed that 10,000 steelhead were rearing in the lagoon.
 As of 2008, 750 steelhead were counted in the same area.